Designing quality learning spaces

 By choosing appropriate furniture, fittings and equipment, you can create a more efficient flexible learning space.
 For example, you can divide a learning space into different areas using tables, couches and chairs.

-For a summary of research findings on how furniture, fitting and equipment can affect teaching and learning, refer to: The impact of physical design on student outcomes [PDF, 2.6 MB]
+Read a summary of research findings on how furniture, fitting and equipment can affect teaching and learning.

 Some teachers need areas where they can plan, meet collaboratively, interview, store personal items and socialise.
 This can be important for supporting the way that they teach.

 - should be no more than 2m2 per teacher